ArthurBlanc/ArthurBlanc_5_09122020/README.md

 3. Open the folder and double-click on the index HTML file to view it in your web browser (or use live-server on Visual Studio Code for example).

-4. To make changes, edit the HTML or CSS file using a text editor and save the file.
+4. To make changes, edit the HTML, CSS or JS files using a text editor and save the file.
 Refresh the web page in your browser to see the updated version.

 That's it!